GuyHur/FTP-Py/README.md

 # PFT
-A python program that allows the user to transfer a user to send the server a file encrypted in SHA256.
+A python program that allows for the encrypted transfer of files using asymetrical encryption